conradakunga/Blog/_posts/2024-12-31-dependency-injection-in-c-net-introduction-and-basic-implementation.md

 In a real-world scenario, this class would be responsible for connecting to and authenticating to Gmail and then actually sending the message, but here, we simulate work by waiting 5 seconds and then returning an identifier.

-Finally, we have a simple API with two endpoints - one to send normal alerts and the other to send emergency alerts.
-Both of these use the `GmailAlertSender` class we have defined above.
+Finally, we have a simple API with an endpoint to send emergency alerts using the GmailAlertSender` class we have defined above.

 ```c#
 var builder = WebApplication.CreateBuilder(args);